bedrock-dev/bedrock-dev.github.io/src/docs/en/index.md

 subActionLink: https://github.com/hhhxiao/TrapDoor
 features:
   - title: Vanilla friendly
-    details: Do not affect level, suitable for vanilla survival & create server
+    details: Trapdoor won't change the vanilla game features without notice, safe for every server to use
   - title: Powerful
-    details: Village visualization, change world ticking speed and so on
+    details: Visible village boundary, tick speed acceleration, server performance analysis
-  - title: Rich configuration
+  - title: Highly configurable
-    details: All functions and commands are configurable
+    details: Trapdoor allows you to disable, change settings or manage the user privilege for all commands and functions
-  - title: High compatibility
+  - title: Widely compatible
-    details: Does not require any additional dependencies, compatible with various plugin loaders (such as liteloader)
+    details: Trapdoor doesn't require additional components, support various plugin loaders (such as liteloader)
-  - title: Keep updating
+  - title: Develop continuously
-    details: Will not stop updating, theoretically
+    details: Trapdoor would stay long-termly updated, hopefully :)
   - title: Community support
-    details: Various features are verified and supported by the community, and continue to iterate
+    details: All features are verfied and approved by commnuity, and they are still being optimized
 ---

 ::: slot heroText